dglaeser/fieldcompare/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-`fieldcompare` is a python package with command-line interface (CLI) that can be used to compare datasets for (fuzzy) equality.
+`fieldcompare` is a Python package with command-line interface (CLI) that can be used to compare datasets for (fuzzy) equality.
 It was designed mainly to serve as a tool to realize regression tests for research software, and in particular research software that deals with numerical simulations.
 In regression tests, the output of a software is compared to reference data that was produced by